1_passeportDigit

 Have we hit the limits of the circular economy?

-How to regulate circular economy at the international level?
+How to regulate circular economy at the international level ?

-Catherine Chevauché, chair of the ISO Circular Economy Technical Committee
+with Catherine Chevauché, chair of the ISO Circular Economy Technical Committee

 On May 10th, 2023 |